-Rewriting Justice is a one-day training course for theatre-artists, early career playwrights and criminal justice professionals with a particular interest in how to facilitate playwriting workshops in criminal justice settings (including prisons), women's centres and community settings.
-The day will be facilitated by Clean Break’s Joint Artistic Director, Anna Herrmann and playwright Vivienne Franzmann.
+Rewriting Justice is a one-day training course for theatre-artists, early career playwrights and criminal justice professionals with a particular interest in how to facilitate playwriting workshops in criminal justice settings, women's centres and the community as well as examining the personal and social value of this work.
+The day will be facilitated by Clean Break’s Joint Artistic Director, Anna Herrmann and Creative Associate Titilola Dawudu.

 Through drama and playwriting exercises, group work and discussion, participants will:

 About the Facilitators

 Anna Herrmann is Artistic Director of Clean Break.
 She has been working in the field of theatre and social change for over thirty years, specialising in theatre and participation in the UK and abroad.
 She joined Clean Break as Head of Education in 2002, becoming Joint Artistic Director/Joint CEO in 2018.
 With Clean Break she has directed Through This Mist (co-directed with Róisín McBrinn), Sweatbox (national tour and film), Not Pretty Like The Rainbow (national tour) and Catch (national tour).
 In July 2020 Anna was elected as Co-chair of the National Criminal Justice Arts Alliance, stepping down in July 2022.

 Gurpreet Kaur Bhatti writes for stage, screen and radio.